 a.
 Proposal: The Working Group recommends to the General Assembly that it enact statutory changes to block/suspend the ability to file any document for an entity that has been delinquent for at least five (5) years until that entity submits an affidavit under penalty of perjury from a person in Colorado attesting to their authority to act for the entity and providing a copy of a photo ID.
+[CALVIN QUESTIONS: Why must the "person" be in Colorado?
+Did we agree to require a photo ID?
+If the "person" is not an individual, whose photo ID will be provided?]

 - i.
 As indicated in Recommendation #2 to the Department of State above, "stable" or "established" businesses that have existed for more than a few years appeal to criminals seeking to obtain loans and other financial benefits. - ii.
 Fraudsters can "hijack" a delinquent business by filing a Statement Curing Delinquency to bring the entity back in to Good Standing status, then change the entity's name, principal office address, and other information of record to suit their needs. - c.
-Legislative changes: This recommendation requires changes to section 7-90-904, C.R.S., "Cure of delinquency". - d.
+Legislative changes: This recommendation requires changes to section 7-90-904, C.R.S., "Cure of delinquency".

+d.
 Costs: